janbok/metapost/README.md

 # metapost
 METAPOST resources.
-Mainly solutions for exercises from Learn METAPOST by doing.
+Mainly solutions for exercises from Learning METAPOST by doing.